cjacker/opensource-toolchain-bouffalo-lab/README.md

 cd blink_bl616
 make CHIP=bl616 BOARD=bl616dk CROSS_COMPILE=riscv64-unknown-elf- BL_SDK_BASE=<bl_mcu_sdk path>
 ```
 The CHIP / BOARD / CROSS_COMPILE / BL_SDK_BASE options can be set in 'Makefile'.

-**NOTE:** the `CROSS_COMPILE=` option is different for bl702 and bl616, since bl616 is based on E907 core and `-mcpu` set to `e907` which only supported by T-Head toolchain.

-You could refer to 'README.md' in each demo dir to find more command usage.
+Refer to 'README.md' in each demo dir to find more command usage.

+You may find the commond line is too long to input everytime.
+Since we use out sdk build, we had to specify these options to invoke `make`, if you copy all these demos to `bl_mcu_sdk/examples` dir, you can just type `make` to build them.

 If built successfully, the target '.bin / .elf' files should be generated in `build/build_out/` dir. you can modify the 'project' name in 'CMakeLists.txt' to change the target file name.

-If you want to start a new project, you can either copy demos from this repo, or use various demos in `bl_mcu_sdk/examples` dir.
+If you want to start a new project, you can either copy these demos from this repo, or use various demos in `bl_mcu_sdk/examples` dir.

 ## bl_iot_sdk